BellowingButcher/alarmingClock/pseudocode.md

     - timeNow needs to run at an interval of every 10 microseconds

     - Function setAlarm
+        - If any of the options in alarmField are not chosen
+            - Alert!
+Choose every part of the time to set your alarm!

+        - If all of the options have been choosen
+            - add them together
-        - let alarmSetTime be equal to
+            - let alarmSetTime be equal to  this
-            - the numerical values of *alarmHour*, *alarmMinute*, and *alarmSecond* all added together.
+        - end of if

         - let displayTime be equal to
             - the numerical values of *displayHour*, *displayMinute*, and *displaySecond* all added together.